JAMES WALTER FITZGIBBON (1915-1985)

 Kendall House is the only building attributed to Fitzgibbon in Virginia.
 It is not known how Fitzgibbon and Christine Kendall became acquainted.
 Christine had artist friends in Winston-Salem and she is known to have traveled there on occasion.
 She is also known to have been acquainted with Buckminster Fuller, though it is not clear whether she knew him prior to her association with Fitzgibbon or if Fitzgibbon introduced them.
 Garth Newel remains today as the only residential music center in Virginia that exists strictly for the study and performance of chamber music.

 1968 - The Florence Francis House,1515 Battery Drive, Raleigh.
 In 1962, unable to fly home from Puerto Rico directly, Fitzgibbon found himself overnighting in a hotel in Antigua.
 There he met assistant manager Florence Irving Francis, originally from Raleigh.
 They struck up a friendship.
 Later that year, Francis and her husband returned to Raleigh.
 In 1968, they asked Fitzgibbon to design them a home on a narrow lot in Southeast Raleigh.
-As of 2011 still owned by Florence Francis.
+Sold in 2019 to Progreen Homes LLC.

 1968 - The Gilbert and Nora Gottlieb Residence,4908 Forestville Road, Raleigh.
 Fitzgibbon designed an extensive renovation which did not suitably accommodate the Gottllieb’s growing family.
 Nora Gottlieb, much to Fitzgibbon’s dismay, created her own design improvements.
 This was his last house design in Raleigh.
 As of 2011 still owned by the Gottliebs.
 Photos by Leilani Carter.